 ‘Therefore, as they will tell you, it’s nonsense.
 Consequently, any mention of God, Source, or any other name denoting deity is not deemed acceptable in their discourse.
 No more than UFOs, for that matter.’

 ‘That might be the case among certain reductionist philosophers,’ I said, ‘though not everyone.’

 ‘Nevertheless,’ Mo continued, ‘these prejudices are rooted in the intellectual moorings of the Flatlands, beginning as far back as the eighteenth century.
 In truth, that’s how the Flatlands got its name by imposing its flat, mechanistic interpretation on everything.

-‘It’s because of this levelling that you still find it difficult to acknowledge what we tell you about the vertical dimension of reality, even though your heart understands what your mind resists.
+‘It’s because of this levelling that you still find it difficult to acknowledge what we tell you about the vertical dimension of reality, even when your heart understands what your mind resists.
 It knows what’s flat and narrow can never satisfy your soul’s deeper longings.
-Your problem is that you’re not aware of your inward journey, the one that drew you into a new realm of existence beyond.’
+Your problem is that you’re not aware of your inward journey.
+You know, the one that drew you into a new realm of existence beyond.’

 ‘Existence beyond what,’ I asked, ‘my sanity?’

 ‘Beyond the limits of what you consider sanity and today’s mode of rational enquiry.
 You’ll expand your understanding to new realms of infinite possibilities when you begin to ask the important questions.
-Perhaps then, when you return, you will be able to challenge the assumptions that no one wishes to question.’
+Then, when you return, you will be able to challenge the assumptions that no one wishes to question.’

 ‘Such as what?’

 ‘Any question that already has the answer’s premises conveniently inserted into the question,’ he said.
 ‘Questions rigged with select presuppositions can’t help but yield answers that have been crafted for ideological ends.
-There’s plenty of this sleight of hand that occurs when special interest groups are funded to legitimize their agenda.
+There’s plenty of this sleight of hand that occurs when special interest groups are funded to legitimise their agenda.
 Even the revered Scientific Method is based on prejudicial assumptions of what can and cannot be determined.’

 ‘Again, I ask, such as what?